 Please contact Claire on 07765 361 070 or at firstname.lastname@example.org for an informal chat or to arrange an initial appointment.

 Kinergy is a specialist counselling agency offering long-term counselling, group therapy and support groups for survivors of sexual abuse, sexual violence and rape.

 Kinergy supports transgender, male and female survivors over 16 years of age.

 Knowle West Health Association offers free counselling services to anyone in need of support.
 Sessions are one hour long and are available Monday through to Friday.

-Bristol’s Marriage Care centre supports couples by offering free or low cost counselling at times of distress or difficulty.
+Bristol’s Marriage Care is a Catholic organisation that supports couples by offering free or low cost counselling at times of distress or difficulty.
 Services are also available to couples at a pre-marriage stage.